wangfowen/owenwangdotcom/_posts/2015-02-01-friendshipping.md

 Common interests fuel conversation, which is what creates friendships, but trust is what creates meaningful friendships.
-Building trust involves sharing things about yourself beyond just your interests - your feelings, personal matters in your life, your insecurities, etc. And you may find that when you open up, the other person does too!
+Building trust involves sharing things about yourself beyond just your interests - your feelings, personal matters in your life, etc.

+Feeling insecure?
+Talk about it!
+Having relationship issues?
+That's a good topic!
+That isn't to say all feeling-sharing is about bad things.
+Talking about your aspirations and dreams is also great.
+And you may find that when you open up, the other person does too!

+When I spoke to my friend [David](http://david-hu.com/) about this, he provided some great insight:

+> Although it may be a little uncomfortable initially to touch on these things — there’s sort of an activation energy — there’s a lot of therapeutic value from just confiding in someone/people in general.
+And in return, you get lots of interesting insight and perspectives from your friends.
+You feel closer to someone because you feel like they’re a part of you now — they carry some of your stories.
+They’re also more inclined to share some of their lives, and you realize that, well, everyone makes mistakes and everyone goes through some of the things/insecurities that you do.

-Sharing your feelings is not a sign of weakness.
-I'd even daresay it's a sign of strength.
+There's a misconception that sharing your feelings is a sign of weakness.
+I'd daresay it's a sign of strength.
 It means you're not afraid of putting yourself out there.
 Even though there's always the chance that you could get hurt, you're willing to take that risk to connect emotionally with others.

-Yes, sometimes if you open up to the wrong people, it'll come back to bite you, but if you've managed to build rapport and they don't seem to be of shady character, then more often than not, trusting is not a bad thing.

 ##4.
 Profit!##

-If you've followed the 3 steps, you should have now made a new best friend.
+As a warning, you may find that following the previous steps over time will make you feel happier.
+If you've already followed them, then you should now have a new best friend.
 Congratulations!

 Joking aside, I do hope these steps help you to build more meaningful friendships.
 Let me know if you think the process can be improved, or if the steps work for you!